 Glamping in Kelowna

-One of the highlights from our summer was Glamping in Kelowna with Unique Canvas Luxury Camping.
-We’ve been glamping before, but this was the first time sharing the experience as a family.
+One of the highlights from our time in Kelowna was glamping with Unique Canvas Luxury Camping.
+We’ve been glamping before, but this was the first time sharing the experience as a family of four.

 Coincidentally, the weekend prior was also the first time we went camping together as a family.
 Experiencing both camping styles within one week gave us an interesting perspective.

 It’s not that we don’t enjoy camping in a large campground, we do, but the glamping experience is so much more comfortable and convenient.
 Not only are you equipped with all of the comforts of home, you avoid the headache of having to pack the car with a seemingly endless amount of camping equipment.

 In this post, we revisit our Kelowna glamping experience with Unique Canvas Luxury Camping.
 We spent 3 nights in a luxury tent that was customized for our family of four.

 Let’s take a moment to first explain what glamping is all about, for those of you who are scratching your heads or think we’ve misspelled the word camping.

 According to the internet, Glamping is defined as a form of camping involving accommodation and facilities more luxurious than those associated with traditional camping.
 The word is a blend of glamorous and camping.

 The example used in the definition gave me a chuckle – ‘glamping is likely to satisfy any city slicker seeking a little refuge in nature—without foregoing any of life’s luxuries’.

 You arrive to a beautiful luxury camping tent that is equipped with all of the necessary luxury camping gear to make your camping experience comfortable, convenient and enjoyable.
 It’s like bringing the comforts of a hotel room to the Great Outdoors.
 What’s not to love about that?